Steellgold/rand-names/README.md

 # Random Name Generator

-**Random Name Generator** is a simple and efficient package that generates multilingual pseudonyms by combining adjectives, nouns, and technical terms.
+**Random Name Generator** is a simple and efficient package that generates multilingual pseudonyms by combining words from various categories like adjectives, nouns, tech terms, lifestyle, cars, food, sports, and travel.
 It supports multiple languages and allows configuration of the number of words in pseudonyms.

 ## Features

 - **Available Languages**: English (`en`), French (`fr`), Spanish (`es`), Italian (`it`).
-- **Dynamic Combinations**: Combines adjectives, nouns, and technical terms.
+- **Dynamic Combinations**: Combines words from multiple categories.
+- **Customizable**:
-- **Customizable**: Specify the number of words (`nbrWords`) or generate multiple names at once.
+  - Specify the number of words (`nbrWords`)
+  - Generate multiple names at once
+  - Select specific word categories
 - **Multilingual Usage**: Easily switch between languages.

 ---